MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-create-individual-bins.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bin Creation Worksheet**, and then choose the related link.
 2. Choose the **Calculate Bins** action.
-3. In the **Calculate Bins** page, in the **Bin Template Code** field, select the bin template that you want to use as the model for the bins you are creating.
+3. On the **Calculate Bins** page, in the **Bin Template Code** field, select the bin template that you want to use as the model for the bins you are creating.
 4. Fill in a description for the bins you are in the process of creating.
 5. To create the bin codes, fill in the **From No.** and **To No.** fields in the three categories shown on the page: **Rack**, **Section,**, and **Level.** The bin code can contain up to 20 characters.